raspberrypilearning/from-me-to-you/en/step_5.md

 ## Develop the interaction
 Now you're going to make your digital card do something to make it interactive.

-You need to break up your project up into parts so you can develop the parts one at a time.
+You need to break up your project up into parts so you can develop each part, one at a time.
 In computing, this process is called decomposition.

 --- task ---
 What behaviour will your first sprite have?
 You need to think about **what** you want your sprite to do and **when** it will do it.